 Angel Fish Angelfish - Picture 4 Angelfish - Picture 5

-• What can I do now; my angelfish eggs have turned white?
+• What should I do if my angelfish eggs have turned white?

-• Why is my angelfish fading and “holes” appearing on its skin surface?
+• Why is my angelfish's color fading and why are there "holes" on its skin?

-Answer: The fading of the coloration, plus the “holes” sound like a fungal infection.
-Remove the fish as soon as possible to a quarantine tank as fungal infections can spread to the other fish.
-Treat with a commercial fungicide to clear up the problem.
+Answer: Fading color and "holes" suggest a fungal infection.
+Move the affected fish to a quarantine tank immediately, as fungal infections can spread to other fish.
+Treat the fish with a commercial fungicide to address the issue.

-Answer: Between 6 and 7.
-According to this page: link, they can be kept in waters with pH of 5.3 - 7.6.
+Answer: Angelfish thrive in a pH range of 6 to 7.
+According to this page: link, they can also be kept in waters with a pH of 5.3 to 7.6.

 • Where can I buy saltwater angelfish online?

-• Question: Where can I buy freshwater angelfish online?
+• Where can I buy freshwater angelfish online?

 Selling Angelfish

-Adult specimens can be sold for $30-$40 (US Dollars), juvenile specimens are usually worth $0.50-$1.00 (US Dollars) depending on geographic location and availability in pet stores.
-Show the breeding pair to the potential buyer, customers often want to see how their new fish will look in the adulthood.
+Adult Angelfish can typically be sold for $30-$40 USD, while juvenile specimens usually range from $0.50 to $1.00 USD, depending on geographic location and availability in pet stores.
+It’s often helpful to show the breeding pair to potential buyers, as customers frequently want to see how their new fish will look when fully grown.

 Picture